My Top Long For 2017: Cemtrex

 Source: StockCharts

 Cemtrex does not currently pay a dividend, which makes sense given that it is a heavy growth-oriented company.
-Now, the stock has been on a tear up lately, putting up some of its largest gains of the year on higher volume.
+Now, the stock has been on a tear-up lately, putting up some of its largest gains of the year on higher volume.
 The stock currently sits well above its primary moving averages and is actually overbought according to momentum indicators like the RSI.

 Source: StockCharts

 Very minimal short interest is currently built into the float, just about 100k shares.
-While a high short interest can some times be a good thing as it can lead to a short squeeze, the lack of market participants betting against this stock is noteworthy.
+While a high short interest can sometimes be a good thing as it can lead to a short squeeze, the lack of market participants betting against this stock is noteworthy.
 While I'm sure some commenters will be deterred by the fact that the company has gone on an upward tear the past couple of weeks, let me assure you that there is still a highly favorable risk/reward scenario based upon the markets Cemtrex operates in and its current relative valuation.

 Growing, Growing, Growing